 - Concerted effort is demonstrated to include, engage and provide benefits to Albanian host institution and Diaspora Scholar’s home institution.

-Appropriateness of time
+Appropriateness of time (10% of score)

 - Project is feasible in time proposed for visit; project activities are focused and not too broad for the project visit timeframe.

 - Proposed project fits into longer-term collaboration and goals of the Resident and Diaspora Scholar institutions.